lfilho/team-index/README.md

 First, install iojs.
 If you're running a recent version of nvm, `nvm install iojs && nvm use iojs` will suffice.

+Next set up your environment config by following the instructions in [.env.example](./.env.example).

 Then, run the following:

 ```